-Your credit counseling session will not bring down your credit score as the effect of this program will be negligible on your credit score.
-The credit counselors prevent consumers from applying for new credit cards and incur fresh debt.
+Your credit counseling session will not bring down your credit score as the effects of this program will be negligible to your credit score.
+Credit counselors prevent consumers from applying for new credit cards and incur fresh debt.
 They also prevent consumers from using a credit card in the wrong way, which can hurt the FICO score in the future.

 What is debt consolidation?

-Debt consolidation is a process of merging your multiple debts with a consolidation loan at a favorable interest rate.
+Debt consolidation is the process of merging your multiple debts with a consolidation loan at a favorable interest rate.
 You can prolong your repayment plan, which will help to lower your monthly payment.

 How can you consolidate your debts?

 You can take out an unsecured consolidation loan from a bank to combine your debts.
-If your credit score is low, then you might not be able to get the loan on the affordable interest rate.
+If your credit score is low, then you might not be able to get the loan at an affordable interest rate.

 Try to opt for a secured debt consolidation loan if you are looking for low-interest loans.
 You can take out a loan against a security deposit on favorable terms.
-But, keep in mind that, if you default on your payment, then you might lose possession over your assets.
+But keep in mind that if you default on your payment, then you might lose possession of your assets.

-What is debt settlement and what is its effect?
+What is a debt settlement and what is its effect?